monolithgoon/geoclusters-dashboard/README.md

 # Active Land Asset Visualization & Monitoring Dashboard
-*Welcome to the Real-Time Farm Program Management Dashboard repository, where you can explore the capabilities of a dynamic geospatial platform designed to enhance farm operations management.
+*A dynamic geospatial platform designed to enhance farm operations management.
 This server-side rendered dashboard is updated with real-time data, that gives farm program managers a birds-eye view of farmer engagement metrics (farmer demographics, crop types, geo-mapped farm parcels, and other rich contextual information), allowing them to effectively communicate KPIs to institutional partners, and other vested stakeholders*

 #### [Dashboard Preview](http://51.20.26.23:9090/landing/)
 *Guest Login Credentials*